Bruce Lehrmann files defamation case against the ABC

 Former host of The Project Lisa Wilkinson and News.com.au political editor Samantha Maiden are both named in the lawsuits.

-The media firms and Ms Wilkinson are trying to shut down the cases, arguing they were filed outside of a 12-month window typically required for defamation suits.
+The media companies and Wilkinson are trying to shut down the cases, arguing they were filed outside of a 12-month window typically required for defamation suits.

 Mr Lehrmann argues he could not have filed the cases sooner because of the criminal charges, legal advice and for mental health reasons.